sirwart/ripsecrets/README.md

 2. This regex is fed to [ripgrep](https://github.com/BurntSushi/ripgrep), which is specially optimized to running a regex against a large number of files quickly.

-Additionally `ripsecrets` is written in Rust, which means there's no interpreter startup time.
+Additionally, `ripsecrets` is written in Rust, which means there's no interpreter startup time.
 To compare real world performance, here's the runtime of a few different scanning tools to search for secrets in the [Sentry repo](https://github.com/getsentry/sentry) on an M1 air laptop:

 | tool           | avg. runtime | vs. baseline |
 | -------------- | ------------ | ------------ |